shhossain/computer_science/README.md

 - [Graph](Data%20Structures/readme.md#graph)

 ## [Algorithms](Algorithms/readme.md)
 Algorithms are the sets of steps necessary to complete computation.
 They are at the heart of what our devices do, and this isn’t a new concept.
-Since the development of math itself algorithms have been needed to help us complete tasks more efficiently, but today we’re going to take a look at a couple of modern computing problems like sorting and graph search, and show how we’ve made them more efficient so you can more easily find cheap airfare or map directions to Winterfell... or like a restaurant or something.
+Since the development of math itself algorithms have been needed to help us complete tasks more efficiently, but today we’re going to take a look at a couple of modern computing problems like sorting and graph search and show how we’ve made them more efficient so you can more easily find cheap airfare or map directions to Winterfell... or like a restaurant or something.

 ### [Time Complexity](Algorithms/Time%20Complexity/readme.md)
 The time complexity of an algorithm estimates how much time the algorithm will use for some input.
 The idea is to represent efficiency as a function whose parameter is the size of the input.
 By calculating the time complexity, we can find out whether the algorithm is fast enough without implementing it.